trinhjorwe/zomato-restaurants/README.md

 # Zomato Restaurants
 What is the average price of having dinner at one of Sydney's Top 100 restaurants?
 Have a guess before you find out the answer below!

-We will go through an example to answer:
+In this repository we will go through an example to answer:
 1. How to extract data using the Zomato API
 2. How to transform it into a consumable and readable format
 3. How to make sense of the data (by applying some descriptive statistics)